Professor Paul S. Krueger, Chair

 In support of the teaching and research endeavors of the department, several research laboratories are available.

-The Biological Actuation, Sensing and Transport Laboratory is developing biologically-inspired nano/micro-scale robotic systems for minimally invasive surgery and particulate drug delivery as well as solid-state nano-pore systems for single molecule analysis.
-This is an interdisciplinary experimental group working on three core subject areas: nano/microbio-robotics, transport phenomena, and single molecule biophysics.
-Although each core program consists of a distinct project, we would like to emphasize their synergistic nature–advances in one core are expected to drive the development of the others.
-The unifying component of all the cores is “nanoscale engineering.”
+The Biological Actuation, Sensing and Transport Laboratory research program can be broadly categorized into three core subject areas: micro/nanorobotics, single cell/single molecule biophysics, and transport phenomena.
+Although each core program consists of a distinct project, the research team emphasizes their synergistic nature ― advances in one core are expected to drive the development of the others.
+The unifying component of all the cores is “biologically inspired nano/micro engineering.”

-The Biomedical Instrumentation and Robotics Laboratory supports research activities that promote strong interdisciplinary collaboration between several branches of engineering and biomedical sciences.
-The research interests are centered on (1) Medical robotics, especially novel robotic applications in minimally invasive, natural orifice, and image-guided and haptic-assisted surgery; and (2) in vivo measurements of mechanical properties of biological tissues.
-These areas of concentration touch upon fundamentals in analytical dynamics, nonlinear control of mechanical systems, computer-aided design and virtual prototyping, applied mathematics, data acquisition, signal processing, and high-performance actuators.
+The Biomedical Instrumentation and Robotics Laboratory research activities promote strong interdisciplinary collaboration between several branches of engineering and biomedical sciences.
+These activities touch upon fundamentals in analytical dynamics, nonlinear control of mechanical systems, computer-aided design and virtual prototyping, applied mathematics, data acquisition, signal processing and high-performance actuators.

-The Bio-Microfluidics Laboratory concentrates on designing, building and testing microfluidic devices for biomedical, environmental monitoring, and food/water safety applications.
-The laboratory also performs numerical simulations of mass momentum and energy transport in micro and nano-scales using continuum and atomistic simulation methods.
+The Bio-Microfluidics Laboratory is where researchers design, build and test Lab-on-a-Chip devices for biomedical, environmental monitoring, and food/water safety applications.
+The laboratory also performs numerical simulations of mass momentum and energy transport in micro and nano-scales, using continuum-based and atomistic methods.

-The Micro, Nano and Biomechanics of Materials Laboratory is devoted to solid mechanics and materials engineering research, with a focus on the combined experimental characterization as well as the computational analysis of mechanical properties, stress/strain, and microstructure of engineering and biological materials.
-Applications in advancing manufacturing and materials processing technologies, engineering design analysis, and biomedical sciences and engineering are also studied in this facility.
+The Experimental and Computational Mechanics of Materials Laboratory research areas include solid mechanics and materials engineering with a focus on the combined experimental characterization, as well as computational analysis of mechanical properties, stress/strain, and microstructure of engineering and biological materials and their applications in advancing manufacturing and materials processing technologies, engineering design analyses, and biomedical sciences and engineering.

 The Research Center for Advanced Manufacturing (RCAM) involves research that lies at the interface between science, engineering, and industrial practice.
 The mission of RCAM is to promote and apply university lead R&D in advanced manufacturing research and development work.
 RCAM supports research and development activities in areas of rapid prototyping and manufacturing (laser-based and welding-based deposition), laser materials processing (welding, forming, surface modification), welding (including electrical arc welding, variable polarity plasma arc welding, friction stir welding and micro plasma arc welding), water-jet/abrasive water-jet materials processing, sensing and control of manufacturing processes, and numerical modeling of manufacturing processes.
 The Center for Laser-Aided Manufacturing is housed in the RCAM facility, and it collaborates with RCAM.
 The Center includes the following laboratories: Laser-based Additive Manufacturing Laboratory, Laser Materials Processing Laboratory, and the Materials Characterization Laboratory.